kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 Please don't confuse this native [`animate()`](https://w3c.github.io/web-animations/#dom-animatable-animate) function with jQuery [`animate()`](http://api.jquery.com/animate/) - these are not related whatsoever.
 First parameter `effect` describes the movement of an animation.
 At this moment the only natively implemented option that can be used is an array full of keyframes.
 The future spec allows to use an object with array of values (as many values, that many keyframes).
 You can think about this parameter as it was `@keyframes` in CSS.

-The bare minimum that needs to be passed as `options` parameter is duration in milliseconds.
+The absolute minimum that needs to be passed as `options` parameter is duration in milliseconds.
 Luckily we can pass much more parameters to [`AnimationEffectTiming`](https://w3c.github.io/web-animations/#animationeffecttiming) object.
 Essentially think of this parameter as CSS animation related properties (animation-duration, animation-timing-function, animation-delay etc.).

 ## Won't believe until you see?